 Engineering is an excellent field that has helped us create many things marvelous – from buildings, and vehicles to gadgets and what not!

 - The world’s tallest bridge is the Millau Viaduct in France, which stands at a height of over 1,000 feet, is supported by beams and is suspended by cables.

-- The Palm Islands in Dubai are among the top engineering marvels of the world, considering that they are man-made islands floating on water.
+- The Palm Islands in Dubai are among the top engineering marvels of the world, considering that they are man-made islands built entirely of sand and rocks.

 - The world’s largest particle accelerator is located in Geneva.
 It was built with the help of over 10,000 scientists and is located in an underground tunnel.